flare9x/MarketCycles.jl/README.md

   AutoCorrelationReversals(x::Array{Float64}; min_lag::Int64=1, max_lag::Int64=48,
   LPLength::Int64=10, HPLength::Int64=48, AvgLength::Int64=3)::Array{Float64}
 ```
-The autocorrelation reversl function requires an input x array of Float64 type and to specify a range of lags to iterate over during the calculation.
+The autocorrelation reversal function requires an input array of Float64 type and specify a range of lags to iterate over during the calculation.

-Call the function as below:
+Call the function as below for lags 1 to 48:

  ```julia
 AutoCorrelationReversals(your_data,min_lag=1,max_lag=48)